rl-language/rlc/docs/rationale.md

 ##### But is it easy to integrate with other codebases?
 `rlc`can emit `C` and `python` wrappers that make it easy to integrate with other programming languages.
 As a rule of thumb, if your code base can be integrated with `C`, it can be integrated with `rl`.

-##### But did we really needed another language?
+##### But did we really needed another language? / But couldn't this have been a macro/template/generic?
 Unfortunately yes, various compiler-based and library-based solutions were attempted, but in the end, we reached the conclusion that a domain-specific language was needed.
-The exact technical nature of these reasons goes beyond the scope of this document, but intuitively the reason is that translating a "procedure-like" simulation into a "class-like" simulation is very similar to what a compiler does when it translates a structured function into a bunch of assembly branch instructions.
-Any solution that is not using compiler techniques is trying to reinvent the wheel.
+The exact technical nature of these reasons goes beyond the scope of this document, but intuitively the reason is that translating a "procedure-like" simulation into a "class-like" simulation is very similar to what a compiler does when it translates a structured function into a bunch of assembly branch instructions and collaboration from the typecheker is required.
+We have not found any language that was both fast enough and had the required metaprogramming facilities to implement this.

 ##### But what is the catch?
 The main catch is that not all programs can be expressed trivially in `rl`.   `rl` is a domain-specific tool, and if your problem does not lie in that domain, `C` is still your best solution.
 Still, the language is designed to be lean and easy to integrate, so that the parts of your code base that make sense to be expressed in `rl` will do so, and the parts that don't, will not.